Yoga for Embodiment & Healing – 100 hour Training

 How does the course run?

 The course is comprised of 5 modules.
 Participants can enrol in the full course online via the website.
 The course is accredited by Yoga Alliance and CPD are available.
 The course can be started by starting with any module, once all 5 modules are completed, a certificate will be awarded to students who have completed all components of the course.
 Alternatively, participants can enrol in individual modules, they will be advertised online on the website and in social media and can be booked into as separate modules.
 CPD points apply.

-The course will comprise of yoga practice, information sessions and lectures, interactive learning and journalling and reflection time.
+The course will comprise of yoga practice, information sessions and lectures, interactive learning and journaling and reflection time.

-- Purchases can be made via the website or by direct bank transfer upon request.
+- Payments can be made by direct bank transfer upon request.